redhat-cip/dci-openshift-agent/README.md

 | logs_event_router_image         | False    | String  | registry.redhat.io/openshift-logging/eventrouter-rhel8:v5.2.1-1| Event Router image.
 | logs_settings                   | False    | String  | ""                                                             | An optional yaml file with the variables listed above.
 The variables defined there take precedence over the ones defined at role level

-Enabling the openshift `cluster-logging` components requires high amounts of storage available for data persistency, please take this in consideration during the sizing of the Object Storage provider.
+Enabling the openshift `cluster-logging` components requires high amounts of storage available for data persistency, please take this into consideration during the sizing of the Object Storage provider.

 ## Network Observability stack

 The `enable_netobserv` variable allows configuring the Network Observability operator to collect information about OCP network flows and traffic.
-This stack is integrated by the Network Observability Operator, Loki, an Object storage system and the Flow Collector.
+This stack integrates the Network Observability Operator, Loki, an Object storage system and the Flow Collector.

 The following variables allow customizing the Network Observability stack deployment.
 Please see the [ocp_netobserv](https://github.com/redhatci/ansible-collection-redhatci-ocp/tree/main/roles/ocp_netobserv) role for additional details.